 If you think this is an exaggeration, consider that guests are getting more and more knowledgeable about their drinks, and simply hate paying money to be served by someone who knows less than they do.

 Even if they don’t know a lot, with chardonnay, they know whether they like it oaked or not.
 The same goes for IPA.
-A guest might not know about attenuation levels and specific gravity, but they sure as hell know whether they like West Coast style IPA or traditional British.
-So your floor staff better know which one the IPA on your menu is, and how it tastes.
+A guest might not know about attenuation levels and specific gravity, but they probably know whether they like West Coast style IPA or traditional British.
+So your floor staff better know which style the IPA on your menu is, too (and how it tastes).

 The solution is product training from Small Batch Learning – not product training that happens once a month, if the brand rep is free, and when five of the team can’t make it anyway since it’s their day off.
 That kind of training, if it happens at all, soon gets forgotten.

 Instead, Small Batch Learning’s product training is online and can be accessed by your team from their smartphone, anytime and anywhere.
-It’s also delivered through the patent-pending Virtual Menu, featuring bite-sized info not just on those three chardonnays but on any of your stocked SKUs.
-The outcome is product knowledge that sticks, and managers putting a stop to wasted revenue opportunities.
+It’s also delivered using bite-sized info (and not just on those three chardonnays, but on any of your stocked SKUs), so the knowledge sticks, and managers can put a stop to wasted revenue opportunities.

 Why?
 Bar training that explains in academic detail different whisky distillations, and how they’re applied in blends, single malt or bourbon – or re-tells the history of Gin Lane (again) – works just fine for geeking out in a masterclass.
 But during service?

 While some level of category knowledge is essential, what the majority of staff need to successfully recommend, cross-sell or upsell to the majority of guests is relevant, customer-focused selling points that are easy to remember.
 Riffing on the history of spirits can be fun, but only with the right type of customer, and not when other guests are waiting to order.